imjoseangel/python-notebooks/README.md

-# python-notebooks
+# Python Notebooks (Jupyter)

-Jupyter Cool Python Notebooks
+This repo compiles some cool notebooks mainly for ML and Statistics